sreggani/ContactRecaster/README.md

 The Contact Recaster takes mobility traces (in One format) from real experiments or synthetic models and rewrite this trace in as many traces as the user specifies.

-The Contact Recaster allows for a given mobility trace to change
+The Contact Recaster needs to know the maximum number of nodes participating in the experiment and allows for a given mobility trace to change:

     < Transmission range > is defined as the maximum distance at which a node can see other nodes
     < Beaconning-period  > is defined as the time frequency to use for checking if nodes are in contacts with each other
-    <   Loss-tolerance   > is defined as the maximum lost beacons allowed
+    <   Loss-tolerance   > is defined as the maximum number of lost beacons allowed
+    <   %beacons lost     > is defined as the percentage of lost beacons from the whole mobility trace

+    WARNING: this parameter is not yet integrated into the code even if it will appear in the name of teh final
+    rewritten trace

 Building
 ------------